 As a final note, if your hometown is outrageously expensive, consider investing in areas 45 minutes to an hour away.

-Step 2: Set a budget and business plan
+Step 2: Set a Budget and House Flipping Business Plan

 Real estate investors are entrepreneurs – they’re in business and they need a business plan.